Shopify/bootsnap/README.md

 documents with types unsupported by MessagePack, a Marshal stream).

 These compilation results are stored using `xattr`s on the source files.
-This is likely to change in the future, as it has some limitations (notably precluding linux support except where the user feels like changing mount flags).
+This is likely to change in the future, as it has some limitations (notably precluding Linux support except where the user feels like changing mount flags).
 However, this is a very performant implementation.

 Whereas before, the sequence of syscalls generated to `require` a file would look like: